ruchika28ag/corona-positive/README.md

 # Corona Positive

-Front-end for the [Corona Positive API](https://github.com/ruchika28ag/corona-positive-api) written with the of ReactJS.
+Front-end for the [Corona Positive API](https://github.com/ruchika28ag/corona-positive-api) written with the help of ReactJS.

 ## Installation and Usage